Using cookie consent banners for GDPR compliance

 Compatible Shopify apps

 Littledata automatically integrates with apps using Shopify's Customer Privacy API, which lets an app share whether and when the user consented to be tracked.
+Two of the most popular apps for this automation integration are:

-1. In your Shopify admin, click Online Store
+1. In your Shopify admin, click Settings

-2. Click Preferences > Customer privacy
+2. Click Customer privacy > Cookie banner

 After this tracking limit is enabled, Littledata uses Shopify's Customer Privacy API to decide if the user can be tracked.